 Degree programmes of the Western Orthodox University (Commonwealth of Dominica)

 This page, which is divided into sections, explains the different programmes available that lead to degrees and related awards of the Western Orthodox University under its incorporation in the Commonwealth of Dominica.
-Further details of the status of the Western Orthodox University are provided on the accreditation and legal status pages of this website.
+Further details of the status of the Western Orthodox University are provided on the recognition and legal status pages of this website.
 The University’s degrees are mapped to the levels established by UNESCO’s International Standard Classification of Education (ISCED) (2011 edition) for easy comparability across different educational systems.

 The Western Orthodox University prepares students for degrees at Associate, Bachelor, Master and Doctor levels in most areas, but restricts candidacy in some areas such as laboratory-based science subjects and licensable disciplines to individuals who are already graduates or hold a professional licence/qualification in those areas.
 The University does not grant degrees in allopathic medicine.
 Some programmes in alternative medicine and related disciplines may be available to established practitioners who are already professionally licensed by a recognized body and seek a further credential for the purposes of professional and personal development.

-The University’s degree diploma is accompanied by a Supplement that acts in place of a transcript and puts the award into context.
+The University’s degree certificate is accompanied by a Higher Education Achievement Report that acts in place of a transcript and puts the award into context.

 All academic programmes offered by the University involve instruction, which may be provided by distance (for example by email) and assessment of academic work, and the fees for these programmes include the provision of academic guidance.
 However, the University also awards some degrees other than by assessment and these are discussed in the final section on this page.